Advertiser Disclosure

 Getting outsized value from your Bilt Rewards points is easy.
 We heavily favor luxury international business and first class flights, but you can get fantastic value from domestic economy flights and hotel stays!

-This is a huge deal, as Alaska has never partnered with a flexible point program before.
-But now Bilt Rewards members can transfer their points to Alaska at a 1:1 ratio — meaning 1 Bilt point becomes 1 Alaska mile.
+Bilt is Alaska Airlines’ only transfer partner aside from Marriott Bonvoy.
+This is a big deal because Alaska only has two co-branded credit cards, so earning miles is challenging.
+Now Bilt Rewards members can transfer their points to Alaska at a 1:1 ratio — meaning 1 Bilt point becomes 1 Alaska mile.

 Fiji Airways Airbus A350 Business Class Cabin from Rear